ccraddock/comparingconnectomes/reviews_edited.rst

 It would be good to start the introduction with a definition of functional connectivity.

-Section 2.1:

-It would make sense to discuss in this context recent developments in very rapid acquisition protocols as they prevent aliasing and can be used to better regress out physiological confounds, e.g.:

-1. Boyacioglu R, Barth M. Generalized iNverse imaging (GIN): Ultrafast fMRI with physiological noise correction.
-Magnetic Resonance Medicine.
-2012

 Section 2.2

 Related to "separate out overlapping spatial maps that capture functional networks":  This is somewhat incongruent with a previous statement: "care must be taken not to define too many regions that would overlap and lead to mixing of the signal."
 Please clarify.

-Page 5:

-On the opposite [end of the spectrum]

-Page 7:

-.. as well as to classify mental operations:

-please refer to the following relevant papers:

-Shows how to use graph-topological metrics together with decoding:

-1. Ekman M, Derrfuss J, Tittgemeyer M, Fiebach CJ.
-Predicting errors from reconfiguration patterns in human brain networks.
-PNAS.
-2012 Oct 9;109(41):16714-9.

-Illustrates how changes in connectivity underly learning:

-1. Bassett DS, Wymbs NF, Porter MA, Mucha PJ, Carlson JM, Grafton ST. Dynamic reconfiguration of human brain networks during learning.
-Proc Natl Acad Sci USA.
-2011;108(18):7641-6.

- .. feature selection [47] can be performed... => it makes sense to
-    mention sparsifying regularization approaches here as an alternative to select variables of interest

-Page 8:

-I would appreciate a reference which supports the following statement in footnote 8: "This is to be contrasted to Bayesian model comparison, which will give correct results only if the true generative model is in the list of models compared."

-References: double check; missing capitals, page numbers, reference [22] following [104], journal names both abbreviated and in full, vanOort => van Oort, etc.)

-General statement: the authors sometimes use hyphenation (e.g. inverse-covariance matrix) and something they don't (e.g. graph theoretical approaches, connectivity based biomarker, domain specific knowledge, second level cross validation).
-Please make sure this use is consistent throughout.
-Also double-check for typos/grammatical errors since there were quite a few scattered throughout the paper.

 Reviewer #2: